-With UK interest rates close to zero, who benefits from low interest rates?
+With UK interest rates close to zero, who benefits from low-interest rates?

-In summary, the main effects of low interest rates are:
+In summary, the main effects of low-interest rates are:

 - Savers will get lower interest payments on their savings.

-- Borrowers, especially mortgage owners ,will see lower interest payments on their debt, increasing discretionary income.
+- Borrowers, especially mortgage owners will see lower interest payments on their debt, increasing discretionary income.

 - The government can borrow from the private sector at a lower interest rate, reducing interest costs on public sector debt.

 - Banks find it harder to be profitable and attract deposits.
 This can adversely affect the quantity of loans.
-Therefore, although it is cheap to borrow, in practise it may be hard to get the necessary finance.
+Therefore, although it is cheap to borrow, in practice it may be hard to get the necessary finance.

 - The currency tends to fall, which is good news for exporters – bad news for importers.

-Winners from low interest rates
+Winners from low-interest rates

 1. Mortgage holders.
 With record UK house prices, mortgage interest payments are, for many, the largest part of their disposable income.
 A small cut in interest rates can lead to lower mortgage interest payments and more discretionary income to spend.

-Lower interest rates have helped reduce mortgage payments as a % of mean take home pay- despite the rise in real house prices.
+Lower interest rates have helped reduce mortgage payments as a % of mean take-home pay- despite the rise in real house prices.

 2. Firms and consumers wishing to borrow.
-The biggest fall in lending interest rates have been for those seeking an unsecured loan of 10k from bank or building society (B of E key: IUMHPTL).
+The biggest fall in lending interest rates have been for those seeking an unsecured loan of 10k from a bank or building society (B of E key: IUMHPTL).
 Loan rates have fallen from 10% at the height of the crisis to just over 4%.
 This makes it cheaper to borrow for purchasing large items.
-Business lending rates have also fallen, reducing cost of investment.
+Business lending rates have also fallen, reducing the cost of investment.

 3. Government debt payments.
 The fall in interest rates and global insecurity has seen a fall in bond yields (the rate at which the government borrows).
-The interest rate on many short term gilts has become negative.
+The interest rate on many short-term gilts has become negative.

 This fall in bond yields is occurring, despite a rise in government debt to GDP, and a persistent budget deficit.
 It is important for limiting the percentage of tax revenue spent on debt interest payments.

 Investment.
 In theory, falling interest rates make investment more attractive.
 The government can borrow to invest in infrastructure.
-With very low interest rates, investment projects can easily pay for themselves.
-Firms wishing to borrow in increasing capacity, will also see lower costs of borrowing, giving potential for better rates of return.
+With very low-interest rates, investment projects can easily pay for themselves.
+Firms wishing to borrow in increasing capacity will also see lower costs of borrowing, giving potential for better rates of return.

 Exporters.
 If UK interest rates were to fall below the Eurozone and US, then this would make it less attractive to save in the UK; therefore, we would see an outflow of ‘hot money’ and a further depreciation in the Pound Sterling.
 This would make exports relatively more competitive.
 This would benefit exporting firms, especially if they wanted to borrow to finance investment.

-Losers from low interest rates
+Losers from low-interest rates

 1. Savers.
-The most obvious losers from low interest rates are savers.
+The most obvious losers from low-interest rates are savers.
 This is particularly the case for people who have planned to rely on the income from interest payments and dividends.
-The cost of low interest rates becomes greater, if inflation is above the interest rate.
+The cost of low-interest rates becomes greater if inflation is above the interest rate.
 With inflation above saving rates, it means savers see a real fall in the value of their savings.